palomiteras-org/BestChallenges/README.md

 cycling challenges and track their progress.
 The application follows a monorepo structure with separate frontend and backend services, both running in isolated Docker containers.

+## Documentation

+The project documentation is organized into several files:

+- **Functional Requirements**:
+  - [Functional Requirements](docs/functional_requirements.md): Detailed requirements for the application

+- **Feature Documentation**:
+  - [User Authentication](docs/user_authentication.md): Implementation details for user login and authentication

+- **Development Setup**:
+  - [PyCharm Setup Instructions](docs/pycharm_setup.md): Guide for setting up the project in PyCharm IDE

+These documents are regularly updated as new features are requested and implemented.

 ## Architecture

 The project follows Clean Architecture principles and SOLID design patterns: